Passports & Visas

 Travellers from the USA and Canada must carry proof of citizenship.
 A valid signed passport with an expiration date at least six months beyond the tour return date is required.

 Photocopy your passport’s identification page and keep it separate from the original when you travel.
-For added security, we request that you forward a copy to our office, and also to leave a copy with a friend or a relative at home.
+For added security, we request that you forward a copy to our office, and also leave a copy with a friend or a relative at home.
 These steps may speed the replacement process if you lose your passport.
 We also recommend that your passport, cash, and other documents not be kept together while travelling in case of loss where you would then lose everything.

 TourMagination will inform you if tourist visas are required for a destination on your specific tour.
 If visas are required TourMagination will provide the application forms and detailed instructions to assist you in securing your visa(s).
-It is the responsibility of each tour participant to apply for their visa(s) prior to the departure of the tour according to the instructions provided by TourMagination.
+It is the responsibility of each tour participant to apply for their visa(s) prior to the departure of the tour according to the instructions provided.